ugovaretto-blogs/bwv1079/_posts/2020-07-02-varargs-patterns-1.markdown

 ---
 layout: post
-title: Varargs patterns
+title: Variadic template patterns - part one
 categories: [C++, C++11, C++14, C++17]
 permalink: /varargs-patterns/
 ---

-# Variadic template patterns - part one

 This series of short blog articles simply gathers in one place all the different usage patterns for variadic template expressions, so that it can be used